 The research based Media and Culture core course addresses broader notions of cross-disciplinary design.
 The development of a broad social and psychological understanding of the nature and role of information, metaphor and interface and debate about living and working with digital media forms an important component of the course.

-Alongside these core courses, students choose either Introduction to Digital Modelling and Animation, or Introduction to Interactive Design allowing for deeper engagement with a specific field rather than the general character of the core courses.
+Alongside these core courses, students choose either 3D Animation and Design, or Interactive Visual Design allowing for deeper engagement with a specific field rather than the general character of the core courses.
 There are additional chances to work in both areas later in the programme.

 The second semester builds on the first through practice, reflection and action, with the interdisciplinary Digital Media Studio Project course, application focused Dynamic Web Design course, and an option from courses offered throughout ECA and the wider University.